kvpetrov/kvpetrov.github.io/_posts/2021-07-17-subquery-in-filodb.md

 ```
 sum(rate(Counter0{_ws_="aci-telemetry", _ns_="Card-5k-MCP-EAST-0"}[1m]))
 ```
-If you invoke such a query with a range query API given a particular start/end/step over grafana, you would see a graph showing a per minute rate of Counter0.
+If you invoke such a query with a range query API given a particular start/end/step over grafana, you would see a graph showing a rate of Counter0.
 You can eyeball max min and can even approximate an average, however, if you want the exact number computed and presented to you, you would want to run a query like this one:
 ```
 max_over_time(sum(rate(Counter0{_ws_="aci-telemetry", _ns_="Card-5k-MCP-EAST-0"}[1m])))
 ```